POSTED ON Oct 27, 2022 8:45:00 AM / by Real Property Associates

 • Having a property management advisor help with the various paperwork notices.

-• Not sending notices until you check the law.
+• Do not send notices until you check the law.

 • Keeping all communications with the tenant professional and non-confrontational.